Chymyst/chymyst-core/docs/chymyst07.md

 ```

-### Providing access tokens
+### Token-based access

-It is often needed to regulate access to resource _R_ by tokens.
+It is often needed to regulate access to resource _R_ by tokens that carry authentication or other information.
 We will now suppose that `doWork()` requires a token, and that we only have a limited set of tokens.
 Therefore, we need to make sure that